Ohio Vice Squad That Arrested Stormy Daniels Now Under FBI Investigation

 “Persons who have knowledge of criminal activity by members of the Columbus Police Vice personnel are asked to call a tip line set up by the FBI to investigate these claims.”

-Daniels, who became known for her alleged sexual affair with US President Donald Trump, was arrested at a nightclub on July 12.
+Daniels, who became known for her alleged sexual affair with President Donald Trump, was arrested at a nightclub on July 12.
 The arrest was made under an arcane state law that prohibits nude or semi-nude performers from touching patrons who are not family members.

 The vice unit arrested Daniels while she was on stage at the Siren’s Gentlemen’s Club in Columbus.